Shubham0394-Tester/CucumberProject/README.md

     Then I should see Logged in as username
     Then Close the browser

-  Scenario: Login User with correct email and password
+  Scenario: Login User with incorrect email and password

     Given I should see the home page is visible
     And I click on the Signup Login button